 Canadian Nuclear Laboratories (CNL) is proposing the construction and operation of a Near Surface Disposal Facility (NSDF) for the disposal of solid, low-level radioactive waste at the Chalk River Laboratories (CRL) site.
-Canadian Nuclear Laboratories (CNL) is proposing the construction and operation of a Near Surface Disposal Facility (NSDF) for the disposal of solid, low-level radioactive waste at the Chalk River Laboratories (CRL) site.
 The NSDF Project is based on the mandate of Atomic Energy of Canada Limited (AECL), a federal Crown corporation, to manage the Government of Canada's radioactive waste and decommissioning liabilities.
 The NSDF Project will substantially reduce the risks associated with the low-level waste and to create conditions for the revitalization of the CRL site.
-Canadian Nuclear Laboratories is a privatesector company that is contractually responsible for the management and operation of nuclear sites, facilities and assets owned by AECL.
+Canadian Nuclear Laboratories is a private-sector company that is contractually responsible for the management and operation of nuclear sites, facilities and assets owned by AECL.